-The month-long campaign was generally peaceful, marred only by an incident on Thursday in which police detained a dozen members of the CASA-CE opposition party when they tried to enter the national elections commission to demand credentials to observe the vote.
+The month-long campaign was generally peaceful, marred only by an incident on Thursday in which police detained a dozen members of the new CASA-CE opposition party.

-The MPLA, trying to repeat its crushing 2008 election win over UNITA with 82 percent of the vote, has sought to ram home the message that Dos Santos, who turned 70 this week, represents the best guarantee of peace and prosperity.
+The MPLA, trying to repeat its crushing 2008 election win over UNITA with 82 percent of the vote, has sought to ram home the message that Dos Santos represents peace and prosperity.

-But the MPLA campaign slogan "Make Angola grow more and distribute better" reflects the ruling party's awareness that it needs to address the popular clamor for more social equity.
+But the MPLA campaign slogan, "Make Angola grow more and distribute better", reflected the ruling party's awareness that it needs to address the popular clamor for more social equity.

-Others took a more sanguine view of the progress made since the destructive civil war.
-There has been a rash of fresh infrastructure construction - roads, bridges, hospitals, railway stations and airports - mostly built by Chinese and Portuguese companies.
+There has been a rush of infrastructure investment - roads, housing estates, bridges, hospitals, railway stations and airports - mostly built by Chinese and Portuguese companies.

-Observers from the Southern African Development Community, the African Union and the Community of Portuguese-Speaking States, of which Angola is a member, are witnessing the vote.
+Observers from the Southern African Development Community, the African Union and the Community of Portuguese-Speaking States, of which Angola is a member, witnessed the vote.

 WATERFRONT FACELIFT, WATERLESS SLUMS